How to Say Hello in Tagalog: Mastering the Basics

 Additional tips:

-- Don’t overemphasize the “u” – Just keep it short and subtle.
+- Don’t overemphasize the “u” – Keep it short and subtle.

 - Don’t rush the phrase – Take your time to enunciate each syllable.